TRANSLATION CHAPTER 8 of the BOOK " CONSTRUCTION DU TELESCOPE D ' AMATEUR "

 If you want to contain a quantity extra-axial aberrations montage ignorable, We need to reduce the distance between source, knife and board the optical axis, less than 10 mm to a mirror of approximately 500 mm radius,

 Similarly to primary mirror, you have to try to get the best possible form.
-IT IS’ well welcome to fulfill some repetition, given the importance of this result.
+And it is’ well welcome to fulfill some repetition, given the importance of this result.
 Working preferably in a room where the temperature is from 20 until 24 ° C.

 Use a tool with good pure pitch , quite a little hard for a small glass (the thumbnail must score slightly pitch under heavy pressure), but mostly use pitch that is NOT dried from an abrupt heating, because he would lose the flexibility granted by volatile solvents lost.

 Working with strokes 1/3 D for small wets pushed though long over time.
-Use a low rotational speed of lathe, IT IS’ the back and forth movement practiced hand that must be winning.
+Use a low rotational speed of lathe, And it is’ the back and forth movement practiced hand that must be winning.

 Later, after 3 or 4 wets the pitch must have a surface evenly covered with abrasive (such as cerium oxide), and issue its characteristic smell of softwood much more than it gives out in cold.